 How much does a repair cost and who pays for it?

-What are the benefits of replacing a private copper water service line at the same time as a public copper water service line replacement by CUI?
+What are the benefits of replacing a private water service line at the same time as a public water service line replacement by CUI?

-What impact does the Copper Services Investigation Project have on my rates?
+What impact do the copper service programs have on my rates?